-- Narrowing any gaps in the performance and attainment of groups of pupils (between boys and girls, children with EAL, those with SEND). - Ensuring all staff take account of factors that may affect children, parents and their families, within the School. - Increasing community and parental engagement and continuing to build on our existing programme of multi cultural events to celebrate diversity in Modern Britian and the wider world (to include seeking the views and ideas of parents/carers). - Ensuring that all policies and procedures reflect current legislation and best practice.
+- Narrowing any gaps in the performance and attainment of groups of pupils (between boys and girls, children with EAL, those with SEND) and addressing 'gaps in learning' due to extended periods of absence (i.e. due to COVID-19). - Ensuring all staff take account of factors that may affect children, parents and their families, within the School. - Increasing community and parental engagement and continuing to build on our existing programme of multi - cultural events to celebrate diversity in Modern Britain and the wider world (to include seeking the views and ideas of parents/carers). - Ensuring that all policies and procedures reflect current legislation and best practice.